ageller/Firefly/electron-app/README.md

 Then within this directory you should run:
 ```
 npm install
-npm run prepare
 ```
-These commands will install the necessary node dependencies and create a version of Python and other necessary components bundled for the Firefly electron app to access.
+This commands will install the necessary node dependencies and create a version of Python and other necessary components bundled for the Firefly electron app to access (using the script is `scripts/prepare.sh`).
 The prepare step assumes that you have `python >3.10` available within your `PATH`.
 You only need to run these commands once.
+If you don't see `pip` install information in your terminal, then you may need to manually run the perpare step using the command `npm run prepare`.

 Then to run a development version (without building):
 ```